 If SSRI antidepressants don't improve your mood when you take them, it’s less likely that inositol will help you.

 Premenstrual Dysphoric Disorder (PMDD)

-Premenstrual dysphoric disorder (PMDD) is a condition in which a woman has severe depression symptoms, irritability, and tension before menstruation, which disrupts her social and/or occupational life.
-PMDD symptoms are more severe than those seen with premenstrual syndrome (PMS) (12).
+Premenstrual dysphoric disorder (PMDD) is a condition in which a woman has severe depressive symptoms, irritability, and tension before menstruation, which disrupts her social and/or occupational life.
+PMDD symptoms are more severe than symptoms of premenstrual syndrome (PMS) (12).

 Inositol has been shown to help treat PMDD.